Lilyheart/CIS126_Final_Project/README.md

 **Write Arduino:**
 1. The user enters their ID code on the 4x4 keypad, and then the user presses a button to submit it.
-2. Give feedback that user ID was a successful or failed attempt.
+1. Give feedback that user ID was a successful or failed attempt.
-3. After the user ID is validated, the user enters a message to send and presses a button to submit it.
+1. After the user ID is validated, the user enters a message to send and presses a button to submit it.
-4. Encrypt the message, and display the encrypted message.
+1. Encrypt the message.
-5. Send the encrypted message to the second arduino, using the custom protocol outlined below.
+1. Send the encrypted message to the second Arduino, using the custom protocol outlined below.
+1. Receive acknowledgement from the Read Arduino and update status indicator.
+1. Return to beginning state.

 **Read Arduino:**
 1. Poll for beginning of the custom protocol outlined below.